 Humerus fractures in elderly population are often the result of a fall from standing height while in younger population it results from high impact trauma, such as a motor vehicle accident or contact sports injury.

-Fractures often cause severe pain, swelling, and bruising about the shoulder.
+Fractures often cause Severe Shoulder Pain, Swelling, and Bruising of the shoulder.

 We shall not be discussing all fracture around any joint, however, the post immobilization rehabilitation/ or post surgical rehabilitation of fractures will be discussed under separate topic.

-The various conditions of a shoulder pain can be summarized under following subheading–
+The various conditions of Shoulder Pain can be summarized as Under:

 - Rotator Cuff Syndrome